sahilsk/elk-snapshot-restore/README.md

     - http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-apt-ubuntu
 - your workstation should be aws configured
     - AWS Secrets to launch instance
-- AWS Secrets to access and download backukp index
     - security group with enough ports opened
     - keypair, subnet id to use
+- AWS Secrets to download backukp index from s3 bucket

 ## Edit Vagrantfile

 - put above asked information in vagrantfile
 - Also mention how much GB space is required on server.
 Default: 50GB
+    - get idea from index size

 ## Edit playbook.yml file